AliSultanov2000/You-look-like/README.md

 5) ML model pipeline formation
 6) Conclusion of the ML model in a Docker container

-The stack of technologies used: Python, Jupyter Notebook(Google Colab), Keras, OpenCV, NumPy, face_recognition
+The stack of technologies used: Python, Docker, Jupyter Notebook(Google Colab), Keras, OpenCV, NumPy, face_recognition

 By translating the task into machine learning language, the task is a multi-class classification.